samarthpusalkar/MappingOnDisk/README.md

 md.add("key","value")

-key and value are converted to string and then stored for current implementation
+key and value are converted to string and then stored for current implementation, returns the value stored for validating written data

 Reading value